GroundSix/fuelphp-validator/README.md

 validate successfully on empty input, if empty is not valid input the first call should be to `require()`.
 Each also returns `true` or `false` but that is only to allow usage like above (with `and` and `or`).

-Eache of these checks whether the value being validated...
+Each of these checks whether the value being validated...

 * __require()__
 ...is non-empty, zero (`0` or `'0'`) is considered non-empty (contrary to PHP).